Darnethal0z/Anweddol-server/docs/source/technical_specifications/core/communication.md

 ### Encryption

 For security and integrity reasons, requests and responses are encrypted in AES 256 CBC.
 Each AES key and Initialization Vectors are different for every client connection session.

-RSA keys length is 4096 bytes by default.
-The RSA implementation is used to send the connection session AES key to the client securely.
+RSA keys length is 4096 bytes by default, they are used to send the connection session AES key to the client securely.

 Here is a visual example of how the keys are exchanged with a client :